trunk-rs/trunk/site/content/configuration.md

 `--proxy-backend` specifies the URL of the backend server to which requests should be proxied.
 The URI segment of the given URL will be used as the path on the Trunk server to handle proxy requests.
 E.G., `trunk serve --proxy-backend=http://localhost:9000/api/` will proxy any requests received on the path `/api/` to the server listening at `http://localhost:9000/api/`.
 Further path segments or query parameters will be seamlessly passed along.

-`--proxy-rewrite` specifies an alternative URI on which the Trunk server is to listen for proxy requests.
-Any requests received on the given URI will be rewritten to match the URI of the proxy backend, effectively stripping the rewrite prefix.
-E.G., `trunk serve --proxy-backend=http://localhost:9000/ --proxy-rewrite=/api/` will proxy any requests received on `/api/` over to `http://localhost:9000/` with the `/api/` prefix stripped from the request, while everything following the `/api/` prefix will be left unchanged.
+`--proxy-path` specifies the path on which the Trunk server is to listen for proxy requests.
+Any requests received on the given URI will be routed to the proxy backend.
+E.G., `trunk serve --proxy-backend=http://localhost:9000/api --proxy-path=/api/` will proxy any requests received on `/api/` over to `http://localhost:9000/api`.

+`--proxy-ws` specifies that the proxy is for a websocket endpoint.

 ## Config File
 The `Trunk.toml` config file accepts multiple `[[proxy]]` sections, which allows for multiple proxies to be configured.
-Each section requires at least the `backend` field, and optionally accepts the `rewrite` field, both corresponding to the `--proxy-*` CLI flags discussed above.
+Each section requires at least the `backend` field, and optionally accepts the `path` and `ws` fields, both corresponding to the `--proxy-*` CLI flags discussed above.

 As it is with other Trunk config, a proxy declared via CLI will take final precedence and will cause any config file proxies to be ignored, even if there are multiple proxies declared in the config file.